boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 how the content is accessed to using ABR.
 Complementing or replacing these measurements with explicit signals depends upon:

-* the extra cost that is required to support both mechanisms at the application layer.
+* The extra cost that is required to support both mechanisms at the application layer.
-* the complexity balance between performing the measurements vs. consuming the signal.
+* The complexity balance between performing the measurements vs. consuming the signal.
-* whether the measurements reflect actual network conditions or severely diverge.
+* Whether the measurements reflect actual network conditions or severely diverge.
-* the availability of the network signals at the first place: it is unlikely that all networks will support sending the signals.
+* The availability of the network signals at the first place: it is unlikely that all networks will support sending the signals.
 Deployment incentives at the network may vary.
-* the host support may be variable.
+* The host support may be variable.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-This document uses the terms defined in {{Section 2 of ?I-D.ietf-opsawg-ntw-attachment-circuit}}.
+This document uses the terms defined in {{Section 2 of ?I-D.ietf-opsawg-ntw-attachment-circuit}} and {{?RFC9473}}.

 Also, this document makes use fo the following terms: